SanchiSujithKumar/Secure-Socket-Communication-and-Video-Streaming-System/README.md

-## Secure Socket Programming System for Communication and Video Streaming
+## Secure Communication and Video Streaming System using Python Socket Programming

 Welcome to the Secure Socket Programming System repository.
 This system enables secure communication and video streaming among clients through a central server.
 Developed in Python, it utilizes RSA encryption for secure messaging and OpenCV for video streaming.